 People who are extremely depressed may think about hurting themselves and need help as soon as possible.
 The following confidential resources are available to help:

-- Call 9-1-1 or go to the nearest emergency department.
+- For immediate danger or risk of harm, call 9-1-1 or go to the nearest emergency department.

 - Use a Crisis Text Line.
 This is a free 24/7 support line.
 Text “HOME” to 741-741 at any time, about any type of crisis.
 Learn more online at crisistextline.org.